dreamineering/business-administration/docs/growth/acquisition/growth-migrations/README.md

 ## Migration Types

-1. G2G: Gensolve to Gensolve
-2. C2G: Competitors PMS into Gensolve

 Gensolve to Gensolve migrations are very comprehensive, bringing in practices from other systems has other complexities to resolve but the process is still very smooth.

+### G2G: Gensolve to Gensolve

+Gensolve has facilitated 30+ G2G migrations over the past two years enabling:

+- A merger of 200,000+ patients and 1500+ clinicians
+- A single podiatry business rapidly expand with four migrations in just three months
+- The consolidation of 7 existing trading entities into one trading entity

+### C2G: Competitor PMS to Gensolve

 ## Assessment